 Skip to content

 In Silgi, schemas define the data contract and validation rules for your API.
-Schemas created with createSchema greatly enhance both developer experience and application reliability.
+Schemas created with the createSchema function elevate both the developer experience and the reliability of your application.

-• End-to-End Type Safety: Full type control with TypeScript.
+• End-to-End Type Safety: Provides full type control with TypeScript.

-• Automatic Validation: Incoming and outgoing data is validated automatically.
+• Automatic Validation: Incoming and outgoing data are automatically validated.

-• Self-Documenting API: Schemas provide automatic API documentation.
+• Self-Documenting API: Schemas enable automatic documentation of your API.

-• Modularity & Reuse: Keep schemas in separate files and reuse them as needed.
+• Modularity & Reusability: You can keep your schemas in different files and reuse them.

-• Enhanced Developer Experience: IDE support, autocompletion, and fast error catching.
+• Enhanced Developer Experience: IDE support, autocompletion, and quick error detection.

 • Extensibility: Modules can add new parameters to schemas.